PARTH-kodes/Rock_Paper_Scissors/README.md

 ├── rock.png # Image file for Rock hand
 ├── paper.png # Image file for Paper hand
 ├── scissor.png # Image file for Scissor hand
+├── screenshots/ # Directory for screenshots
-├── screenshot.png # Screenshot of the game (used in README) └── README.md # This file
+│ ├── game.png # Screenshot of the game interface
+│ ├── win.png # Screenshot of the win scenario
+│ ├── loss.png # Screenshot of the loss scenario
+│ ├── draw.png # Screenshot of the draw scenario
+└── README.md # This file

 ## Contributing